dylanhamada/coding-challenges/README.md

 Challenges and their solutions are listed below, along with the relevant code.
 Please refer to the Table of Contents.

+This repo will include a live demo of all coding challenges, complete with a summary of the challenges and solutions.

 ## Project Status

 This project is ongoing and is updated regularly.

+I am currently developing a front-end app to demo these coding challenges.

 ## Installation and Instructions